alexwilkinson/alexwilkinson/README.md

 Hello!
-I have renamed to my GitHub username to match my legal name.
+I have renamed my GitHub username to match my legal name.
 You can find me at [@alexgraffeocohen](https://github.com/alexgraffeocohen).

 <!---
 alexwilkinson/alexwilkinson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.